near/NEPs/specs/Standards/StorageManagement.md

 **Technical calls**

-1. This is outside the scope of this spec, but let's say Alice calls `near call social post '{ "text": "very long message" }'`, and that this fails with a message saying something like "Unsufficient storage deposit for transaction.
+1. This is outside the scope of this spec, but let's say Alice calls `near call social post '{ "text": "very long message" }'`, and that this fails with a message saying something like "Insufficient storage deposit for transaction.
 Please call `storage_deposit` and attach at least 0.1 NEAR, then try again."

 2. Alice deposits the proper amount in a transaction by calling `social::storage_deposit` with the attached deposit of '0.1'.
 Using NEAR CLI: